 - How much do they charge?
 How does their charging process work? (see below)

 - What would their approach be to your situation?

 Does the family law firm offer a free initial meeting?

-Before choosing a family law firm, you should try and meet a solicitor.
+Before choosing a family law firm, you should try and meet a solicitor, face to face or by video call.
 Many firms offer a free initial consultation which gives you the opportunity to:

 - find out what your rights and responsibilities are

 - discuss what might happen to your children